gbdev/gbdev.github.io/website/gbcompo21.md

 Donations to the prize pool are now __closed__, no more are being accepted.
 :::

-The entire prize pool is community funded.
+The entire prize pool is community-funded.
 Donate or sponsor the competition through [GitHub sponsors](https://github.com/sponsors/avivace?editing=true&frequency=one-time).

 <a href="https://incube8games.com/pages/developers" target="_blank"> <img src="/images/incube8_logo_white_bg.png" alt="Incube 8 Games" height="100"></a>